diegoazh/project-starter/README.md

 ## Main goal

-The main goal of this starter project is make the first steps of the development faster.
+The main goal of this starter project is make faster the first steps of the development.

 ## Dependencies